 Styling the Dyed Blazer

-The photos below feature how the jacket looked like after the coloring.
-Its vibe changed from girly, fun casual to posh.
-The burgundy dimmed the contrast of the colors in the print down.
+The photos below show how the jacket looked after the coloring.
+Its vibe changed from girly, fun, and casual to posh.
+The burgundy dimmed the contrast of the colors in the print.

 This dimming causes the stark difference in the look.